oviematthew/personal-portfolio-v2/public/posts/from-react-to-vue-transition.md

 ---
-title: "Strategic Framework Migration: Technical Insights from React to Vue Transition"
+title: "From React to Vue: Lessons, Wins, and Culture Shocks as a Frontend Developer (Vue 2 & 3)"
-slug: "react-to-vue-transition"
+slug: "react-to-vue-transition-vue"
 coverImage: "/media/blog/reacttovue.png"
-excerpt: "A comprehensive analysis of migrating from React to Vue in enterprise environments, examining architectural decisions, development workflows, and performance implications."
+excerpt: "A React developer’s firsthand experience transitioning to Vue 2 and 3—exploring the similarities, surprises, and best practices learned along the way."
 date: "2025-11-19"
 ---

-## Strategic Framework Migration: Technical Insights from React to Vue Transition

-### Executive Summary

-### Transitioning from React to Vue in a production environment provides valuable insights into framework architecture and developer productivity.
-After extensive experience with React and Next.js, my role at Rentsync required adapting to Vue-based applications at enterprise scale.
-This experience offers concrete learnings about how framework choice impacts development velocity, code maintainability, and team collaboration.
+## From React to Vue 2 & 3: Lessons, Wins, and Culture Shocks as a Frontend Developer

+### Transitioning from React to Vue has been one of the most rewarding learning experiences of my career.
+After working extensively with React and Next.js, I joined  [Rentsync](https://rentsync.com/), which maintains high-volume production Vue apps.
+Experiencing both Vue 2 and Vue 3 has given me a broad perspective on framework evolution, developer ergonomics, and project architecture

-## Architectural Comparison: React vs Vue
+## React vs Vue: First Impressions

-### Template-Based Architecture Analysis

-The most significant architectural difference is Vue's template-based syntax versus React's JSX approach.
-Vue employs declarative templating that closely resembles standard HTML, enhanced with framework-specific directives (`v-if`, `v-for`, `v-bind`, `v-model`).
-This design choice prioritizes readability and reduces the learning curve for developers with traditional web development backgrounds.
+### Coming from React, the first thing I noticed was Vue’s *template-based* syntax.
+Instead of writing JSX, Vue uses a declarative template style that feels closer to HTML.
+At first, it felt restrictive, but Vue directives (`v-if`, `v-for`, `v-bind`, `v-model`) make templates highly readable

 ```vue
 <template>